Mohanalavala/HealthApp/Contributions/Mohan/README.md

 # Module1 Individual 1

 Hello, I am Mohan Krishna Alvala.
-Team Lead of the Group 2 of project Health App, Clients Dr. Badami and Dr. Rhonda Beemer
+Team Lead of the Group 2 of project Health App, Clients Dr. Badami and Dr. Rhonda Beemer.

 We have discussed the requirements in a Zoom session and finalized a few tables.
 I have created an ER model based on the discussion.
 Later we made some changes to the ER model.
 In the ER diagram, I have taken Admin, User, Challenges, and Exercise entities.
 In each entity, I have added attributes based on requirements.

 ## Attendance

 <table style="width:100%;border: 1px solid black;">
 <tr>
 <th>Date of class attended</th>